feenix100/Draw_Floor_Plan_2d/README.md

 ## Overview

 This web app allows users to draw a 2D floor plan for a house or building.
 Click and drag the mouse to draw a square.
 It provides a simple and interactive way to visualize floor plans directly in the browser.
+For example this app can be used to create a fire escape plan.

 ## To use:
 Open ```index.html``` in a browser.